sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 For the color experts, it's great to have all this flexibility.
 For the rest of us, there are a few stand-out formats:

 - `color(display-p3 …)` provides access to a wider gamut of colors, which are available on many modern displays, while maintaining a clear set of gamut boundaries.
 - `oklch(…)` is the most intuitive and perceptually uniform space to work in, a newer alternative to `hsl(…)` -- `chroma` is very similar to `saturation`.
-But there are no guard rails here, and it's easy to end up outside the gamuts that any screen can display, or even outside the realm of physical reality.
+But there are few guard rails here, and it's easy to end up outside the gamuts that any screen can possibly display.
+The coordinate system is still describing a cylinder, but the edges of human perception and display technology don't map neatly into that space.
 - For transitions and gradients, if we want to go directly between hues (instead of going around the color wheel), `oklab(…)` is a good linear option.
 Usually, a transition or gradient between two in-gamut colors will stay in gamut -- but we can't always rely on that when we're dealing with extremes of saturation or lightness.

 ## CSS color functions in Sass